-In this guide we’ll show you how to set up a new timeslip to to track time you spend working on a project for a client.
+This article explains how to create a new timeslip to track the time you spend working on a project for a customer.

-Before you can start recording time, you need to set up a project for the work in FreeAgent.
-It’s a good idea to add relevant tasks to the project when you set it up, but you will also have the opportunity to add a new task each time you create a timeslip.
+Before you can start recording time, you need to create a project for the work in FreeAgent.
+You can either add tasks to the project when you create it, or add a new task each time you create a new timeslip.

 Create a daily timeslip

-You can also create daily timeslips from the Overview area by selecting ‘New timeslip’ from the ‘Quick links’ drop-down menu.
+Alternatively, you can create a daily timeslip from the 'Overview' screen by selecting ‘New Timeslip’ from the ‘Quick Links’ drop-down menu.

 Create a weekly timesheet

-Select the appropriate project, user and working week from the drop-down menus.
-You can create a new weekly timesheet for the current week and past weeks, but not for weeks in the future.
-Manually enter the hours and minutes that were spent on the task each day that week, and select ‘Create timesheet’.
+Select the relevant project, user and working week from the drop-down menus.
+You can create a new weekly timesheet for the current week and previous weeks, but not for future weeks.

 Enter the hours and minutes that were spent on the task each day that week and select ‘Create Timesheet’.